Online Master’s in Mental Health Counseling Programs

 Is a Master’s in Mental Health Counseling Worth It?

-People who successfully complete a master’s degree in mental health counseling can help individuals and families across different cultures, backgrounds and circumstances.
-Not all counseling jobs require a master’s degree; the value in earning a graduate-level degree in mental health counseling is the skill set and knowledge it will provide.
-A master’s degree in mental health counseling may signal to potential employers that you are serious and deeply knowledgeable about how to help people live happier, more functional lives.
+People who successfully complete a master’s degree program in mental health counseling can help individuals and families across different cultures, backgrounds and circumstances.
+Not all counseling jobs require a master’s degree; the value in earning a graduate-level degree in mental health counseling is the skill set and knowledge it can provide.
+A master’s degree in mental health counseling may signal to potential employers that you are deeply knowledgeable about how to help people live happier, more functional lives.

 Counselors work in different facilities, depending on their specialty.
 Settings may include hospitals, schools, prisons and private practices.
-Your specific counseling concentration is up to you to decide.
-What are you most passionate about?
+The decision regarding your specific counseling concentration is entirely up to you.

 Mental Health Counselor

-Mental health counselors help people navigate their struggles with mental and emotional health, developing personalized therapy sessions that examine the roots of their problems and provide solutions to help people overcome them.
+Mental health counselors help people navigate their struggles with mental and emotional health, developing personalized therapy sessions that examine the roots of their problems and provide long-term solutions.

-The median salary for counselors is $48,520 per year as of May 2021, according to the Bureau of Labor Statistics.
+The median salary for substance abuse, behavioral disorder and mental health counselors is $49,710 per year as of May 2022, according to the U.S. Bureau of Labor Statistics (BLS).
 Advanced degrees and professional certifications may increase earning potential for mental health counselors.
+Notably, the employment of substance abuse, behavioral disorder, and mental health counselors is expected to experience a rapid growth rate of 18% from 2022 to 2032, surpassing the average growth rate for all occupations.

 Learn more about how to become a mental health counselor.